react-native-webview/react-native-webview/docs/Getting-Started.md

 ### Windows:

 Autolinking is supported for React Native Windows v0.63 and higher.
-If your app uses a React Native Windows version that does not have autolinking support, make following additions to the given files manually:
+If your app uses a React Native Windows version that does not have autolinking support, make the following additions to the given files manually:

 #### **windows/myapp.sln**